-Stopping Trigger Leads - How Mortgage Loan Applications Result in Trigger Leads
+Mortgage Loan Applications and Trigger Leads

 Don't be caught off guard by unwittingly becoming a trigger lead.
+Everybody seems to regret it.

 Say you decide to buy a home and get a mortgage.
-So, you call a mortgage broker recommended to you by your Realtor, a family member or a friend.
+So, you call a mortgage broker recommended to you by your realtor, a family member, or a friend.
 Maybe this is a reputable mortgage lender with whom you've done business in the past.
 You complete a loan application and receive a letter of preapproval.

 Then, out of the clear blue, a different mortgage lender calls you.
 The lender might say they are affiliated with a credit bureau or give some other red-flag reason for calling.
 Your suspicions are aroused.
 You wonder, how did they know you were getting a mortgage and why are they calling you?